Locations:

 Advertisement

 Your provider may also check your spleen, liver and lymph nodes to see if they are larger than normal.
-Depending on the preliminary findings, your provider may recommend other tests to help them identify what caused your monocytosis.
+Depending on these findings, your provider may recommend other tests to help them identify what’s causing your monocytosis.

 Management and Treatment

-Providers treat the underlying condition that caused you to have a high monocyte count.
+Healthcare providers treat the underlying condition that causes you to have a high monocyte count.
+There is a range of treatments for monocytosis, depending on the cause.
+They include:

 Prevention

 Monocytosis is a sign of an underlying infection or other condition.
-Given that, the best way to prevent monocytosis is avoid infections, manage any current medical conditions and boost your immune system.
+Not all causes are preventable.
+Given that, the best way to reduce your risk of monocytosis is to avoid infections, manage any current medical conditions and boost your immune system.
 Here are some other suggestions:

-• Protect yourself against infections.
-Avoid people who are ill and wash your hands often.
+• Protect yourself from germs.
+Avoid close contact with people who are sick and wash your hands often.

 Outlook / Prognosis

-A high monocyte count is a sign of several medical conditions that are treated in different ways.
+A high monocyte count is a sign of several medical conditions that require different treatments.
 Once you and your provider know the underlying cause, you’ll have a better idea of how your condition may affect your daily life.

 Living With